Salary due to Clerk Journal entry

 Let’s apply the above principles in the current transaction to record the Salary due to the clerk’s journal entry.

-The value coming in is the Clerk Salary Account, and the value going out is Liability (Salary Outstanding Account).
+The value coming in is the Clerk Services (Clerk Salary Account), and the value going out is Liability (Salary Outstanding Account).
 We identified the two GL accounts and now let’s understand how to record the journal entry.